 Borrow: Free if you borrow from generous friend

 Print: Assuming this is a book you own you can take notes at the margins of the book, underline and or highlight.
 Or you can use non-destructive methods like using post-it notes or post-it flags.
-If you don't own the book, rented from the library you can go through and extract notes into some other place.
+If you don't own the book and rent it from the library, you can go through and extract notes into some other place.

 E-Book: Using the kindle, you can bookmark, highlight or type notes within the kindle, which are synced and can be exported later on.
 I like clippings.io for organizing my kindle highlights and notes.

 Audiobook: Audible provides a way to bookmark sections within an audiobook as well as a place to take notes.
-I personally rarely, utilize either as it is very difficult for me to take notes while listening to an audiobook.
-I'm usually listening while I'm doing something anyway which makes it harder.
-Fortunately, because I use proper genre selection for my audiobooks I don't listen to the type of books which would need I personally rarely, utilize either as it is very difficult for me to take notes while listening to an audiobook.
+I personally rarely utilize either as it is very difficult for me to take notes while listening to an audiobook.
 I'm usually listening while I'm doing something anyway which makes it harder.
 Fortunately, because I use proper genre selection for my audiobooks I don't listen to the type of books which would need notetaking.

 With Amazon Family Library, you can link two Amazon accounts to share books across select Amazon devices and supported Kindle reading apps.
 Family sharing also works for Audible audiobooks.
 Print books are made to be shareable!